John-Roma/unity-cube-collector/README.md

 # Unity Cube Collector

-This is a simple Unity project where you control a rolling ball to collect red cubes.
+This is a very simple Unity project where you control a rolling ball to collect red cubes.
 Each cube disappears when collected, and your score increases.
 When all cubes are collected, the game displays a “Good job!” message.

 ## How to Play